Diminished Fills for Bass Players

 The diminished harmony is a versatile tool that can add a unique flavour to your bass playing.
-In this post, we’ll explore what diminished chords are, how to use them and what you can play over them.

 When it comes to developing your bass fills and phrases, incorporating various exercises and concepts is key.
 Pick a groove and focus on applying diminished exercises to enhance your fills and create exciting variations.
 Remember, learning new concepts requires time and repetition, but the payoff is the freedom to incorporate new sounds into your playing.